-Jinheng Park (Temporarily closed due to earthquake damage.)
+Jinheng Park (Closed temporarily due to earthquake damage.)

 NOTE:

-The Yanzikou (Swallow Grotto) trail is closed due to severe damage caused by 403 Earthquake and typhoons in 2024.
-On April 3, 2024, a magnitude 7.2 earthquake struck Hualien, followed by the impact of Typhoon Kong-rey on October 31, causing severe damage to the park east section of Taroko Gorge including this scenic spot.
+The Yanzikou (Swallow Grotto) Trail is closed due to severe damage caused by the April 3, 2024 earthquake and subsequent typhoons.
+A magnitude 7.2 earthquake struck Hualien on April 3, 2024, followed by Typhoon Kong-rey on October 31, resulting in extensive damage to the eastern section of Taroko Gorge, including this trail.

 Summary